hslh/pie-detection/README.md

 - Get an overview of all options by simply running `python detect_pies.py --help`

 ## Contact
-For any questions about (running) the system, feel free to contact me at hesselhaagsma@gmail.com
+For any questions about (running) the system, feel free to contact me.